simbelmas/html-kube-tester/README.md

 Workload to test application behavior while making changes on infrastructure.

-Ingress is not included and have to be added on top.
+Ingress fqdn has to be configured by either:

+* modifying file *ingress-patch-route-name.yaml*
+* using this repo as kustomize source and override inn the same way than *ingress-patch-route-name.yaml*

-Feel free to customize *replicas* and *content-git-repo* in *config* folder.
+*replicas* and *content-git-repo* in *config* folder can be customized by modifying files or applying kustomize patch

-Git will be displayed in an iframe with node name on top.
+Connntent git will be displayed in an iframe with node name on top.

-Nnode name is displayed on the top of the page and also in kube-node.json
+Node name is displayed on the top of the page and also in kube-node.json

 Thanks to https://github.com/amoldalwai/RoadFighter.git for having something fun to display.